fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

 In order to make copying of private keys less prone to error, [Wallet Import Format][/en/glossary/wallet-import-format]{:#term-wallet-import-format}{:.term} may be utilized.
-WIF uses base58Check encoding on an private key, greatly decreasing the chance of copying error, much like standard Bitcoin addresses.
+WIF uses base58Check encoding on an private key, greatly decreasing the chance of copying error, much like standard Fabcoin addresses.

 1. Take a private key.